Lfd4/dodocker/README.md

 	             --variant=minbase jessie http://ftp.debian.org/debian

 * A dodocker.yaml is described as a sequence of mapping nodes.
+* Every definition has a required image name and optional tag
 * Path is pointing to the image source directory.
 Path is always relative to the directory containing the dodocker.yaml
 * A build is by default based upon a Dockerfile with is located in the directory path is pointing to.
 * An alternative to Dockerfile based builds are shell-actions.
-These should generally only be used to contruct base images, since the underlying dependency engine
+These should only be used to contruct base images which are not buildable via Dockerfiles.
+For shell actions dodocker expects the shell script to create an image that has a name and tag like described in the dodocker.yaml.
 * Add a `depends` to an image to create a dependency on some other image
 * Add `git_url` to fetch a branch (master is default), tag or commit from a git url.
 Please note that path is relative to the checked out source in this case.